Witness Post: McDonogh School

 A fabulous set of portraits of Mr. Duncan Campbell Lyle hang in one of the corridors of the Allan Building at McDonogh.
 (One is a formal portrait, the other “Old Man Lyle” speaks for itself.
 The boys in the background of the latter are as slovenly dressed as Lyle, sporting the green jackets of Hill School.)
 These portraits, by Col. Edward Kenney, the Chair of the Art Department, were painted with the clarity of McDonogh sentiments of the time.

-This is the same Childs who wrote several books on McDonogh School.
-My grandmother, Eleanor Evans, recalls Mr. Childs as a wonderful man and a careful banker.
-He had excellent training in stocks and bonds, when he worked with my grandfather, Gen. Henry C. Evans, at Stein Brother’s & Boyce, a brokerage firm now long since absorbed into Citigroup.
+This is the same W. T. Childs who wrote several books on McDonogh School.
+My grandmother, Eleanor Evans, recalls Mr. William Childs as a wonderful man and a careful banker.
+He had excellent training in stocks and bonds, when he worked with my grandfather, Gen. Henry C. Evans, at Stein Brother’s & Boyce, a brokerage firm founded in 1853.
+The firm has now long since been absorbed into Bache & Co. and then Citigroup, and the name disappeared from the investment banking landscape.

 Mr. Paul Caree’ always uses circus phrases when he speaks of Doc Lamborn, this was just one of many I heard him use.